-What is so strange about cloud-based payroll software that Wikipedia does not have too much information about it?
+What is so strange about cloud-based payroll management software that Wikipedia does not have too much information about it?
 Many organisations use this software today and have gained a lot from it.
 Yet, not much information is available.
 The wiki may tell you that cloud computing would mean accessibility of data and information from anywhere at any time.
 Valid to some extent, but how is the question.

 Perhaps many are of the impression that cloud-based software’ are meant only for fast-paced processes like sales forces or stock markets who might need instant and constant information from many sources simultaneously and, most importantly, on a real-time basis.